 This week we saw a phishing attack at one of our customers that is using Proofpoint before their Office 365 email—a pretty basic phishing attack that bypassed both Proofpoint and Microsoft.
 But without Proofpoint, Microsoft is actually detecting it.
 How could it be?
 This is the subject of this blog.

-The basis of this comes from the fact that when deploying an external, MTA-based solution, you must include it within Microsoft's "IP Allow List," which bypasses the inbound filters.
+The basis of this comes from the fact that when deploying an external, MTA-based solution, you must bypass EOP anti spam features as discussed below.

-This design would be fine if the MTA gateway is able to block 100% of incoming attacks, but obviously, that's not the case.
+This design would be fine if the MTA gateway is able to block 100% of incoming phishing attacks.
 In fact, even though there is a lot of overlap in protection (most malware caught by Proofpoint and Mimecast would have been blocked by Microsoft, anyway), we've found there are quite a few attacks that Microsoft can detect and that the MTA-based solutions from Proofpoint and Mimecast don't.

 A Recent Attack